 The best way to get to Livingston from Guatemala City is by taking the Litegua bus to Puerto Barrios.
 This journey can take anything between 6 to 9 hours, depending on the traffic and the ticket costs Q125.
 Once in Puerto Barrios, take a taxi (Q15) to Muelle Municipal (Municipal Dock) and take a boat (lancha) to Livingston for Q50.
 From there you can take a tuk-tuk to your hotel.

 To get to Livingstone from Antigua, you have two options.
 One is to take a chicken bus to Guatemala City and the Litegua bus to Puerto Barrios.
 See above ‘How to get to Livingston from Guatemala City’.
 The second option is to book a direct shuttle which is a little more expensive but definitely faster and will take you directly to Rio Dulce.
 From there you can take a boat to Livingston for Q100.
 I used the local company, and it was recommended to me in my hotel.
-It’s a great and reasonably priced shuttle, and you can contact them on [email protected] or on their website here to request the price and timetable.
+It’s a great and reasonably priced shuttle, and you can contact them at info@riodulcetravel or on their website here to request the price and timetable.

 To get to Livingston from Flores, you will have to book a shuttle.
-There is a way to do it with public buses, but you would have to face multiple changes, very uncomfortable busses and long journey for just a fraction of savings.
+There is a way to do it with public buses, but you would have to face multiple changes, very uncomfortable busses and long journey for just a fraction of the savings.
 Trust me, the only reasonable way of getting to Livingston from Flores is by taking a shuttle.
 The shuttle will take you to Rio Dulce, and from there, you will be taking a direct boat to Livingston.
 Book yours from the Los Amigos hostel or any tour company in the town.
 You should not be paying more than Q175 for a shuttle.
 A boat from Rio Dulce to Livingston costs Q100.

 To get to Livingston from Rio Dulce, you will have to take a boat from Melle de Rio Dulce directly to Livingston for the price of Q100.
 The journey lasts a little under half an hour.